0333 5330606

 Employees also have rights when employers use their personal data for:

 An employee has the right to request the data that their employer holds about them.
-This request is referred to as a subject access request, data subject access request, SAR or DSAR.
+This request is referred to as a subject access request (SAR) or data subject access request (DSAR).

 There is no prescribed format for making a valid subject access request, although some employers may have a prescribed form.

-There is no particular language that is required for a valid subject access request, provided that an employee makes it clear that they are asking for personal information about them and not others.
+There is no particular language that is required for a valid SAR, provided that an employee makes it clear that they are asking for personal information about them and not others.

-If help is required in making or responding to a subject access request, Marjon Law is here to advise you.
+If help is required in making or responding to a SAR, Marjon Law is here to advise you.

 An employer must respond to a subject access request ‘without undue delay and in any event within 1 month of receipt of the request.’